 Legal Technical Debt and Lies About Startup Legal Fees – A lot of advice floating around startup ecosystems on how to “save” money on legal fees is given by people who don’t have a clue how startup law actually works; and it ends up costing founders a lot more in the long-run.

 The Tech Law Ecosystem v.
 BigLaw; Except in Silicon Valley and When the A-Lawyers Break Free: BigLaw 2.0 – The Cloud and SaaS have rendered large “full service” law firms, in many cases, unnecessary and inefficient.

-Startups Need Specialist Lawyers, But Not Big Firm “Lock In” – Founders should understand the importance of specialist lawyers, and why they shouldn’t let “generalists” do everything, but they should also understand why sourcing all of their specialist lawyers from one firm will lead to a lot of wasted money, and possibly costly mistakes.
+Startups Need Specialist Lawyers and Flexibility in Choice of Counsel – Founders should understand the importance of specialist lawyers, and why they shouldn’t let “generalists” do everything, but they should also understand why sourcing all of their specialist lawyers from one firm will lead to a lot of wasted money, and possibly costly mistakes.

 How to Avoid “Captive” Company Counsel – Many startup lawyers and law firms have flouted conflicts of interest (with VCs/Funds) to the point of rendering their counsel untrustworthy for entrepreneurs.

 Standardization v.
 Flexibility in Startup Law and Startup Law Pricing: Fixed v.
 Hourly – A mindset is emerging that all “startups” should follow the same path for corporate structure, financing, etc. While standardization carries many efficiencies, its constraints can dramatically hurt companies that aren’t cookie-cutter.
 Real counsel maintains flexibility, while taking advantage of appropriate standardization.